epam/mriviewer/CONTRIBUTING.md

 - don't end with a period,
 - be 50 characters or less.

+E.g. "add dicom reader", "change style of 2d tools panel".
+The second line should be empty, and then details should follow if any.

 ### Build instructions, prerequisites, coding standard
 Please read [DEVNOTES.md](DEVNOTES.md) for details.